-5. Residential development will be permitted in:

-- defined town and district centres [outside Primary Shopping Areas] and local centres; or - upper floors of buildings in the Primary Shopping Area; or if it does not compromise the vitality and viability of the centre or parade.
+- 5. Residential development will be permitted in: - defined town and district centres [outside Primary Shopping Areas] and local centres, or - upper floors of buildings in the Primary Shopping Area, or - local shopping parades if it does not compromise the vitality and viability of the centre or parade.
 Careful design is required to ensure residential development and other uses are compatible and complement each other.